-The campus PSEP team consists of both sworn and non-sworn staff to provide for the safety and security of the campus.
+The campus PSEP team consists of sworn officers and employees from a contract security office.
 Sworn officers maintain police authority through their agency and have the power to make custodial arrests, issue an arrest summons, Uniform Traffic Tickets, and enforce local ordinances.
-Non-sworn staff do not have the authority to make arrests under Indiana statutes.
+Non-sworn staff and contract employees do not have the authority to make arrests under Indiana statute.
 Campus PSEP staff is available during normal business hours and patrols all campus-owned and controlled property and public streets immediately adjacent to campus.
 They do not extend patrol beyond these areas.
-The PSEP office is in room #1020.
-The PESEP staff can be contacted at (812) 537-4010 ext.
-8911.
+The PSEP desk is located in the entrance lobby of 3501 N. First Avenue, Evansville, IN 47066.
+The PSEP Lead can be contacted at (812) 492-0559.